ON THIS PAGE

 - Clinical Evaluations

-If a clinical care role is planned for the candidate, as is the norm for the MCL, some assessment of clinical performance must be provided.
+If a clinical care role is planned for the candidate, as is the norm for the UML, some assessment of clinical performance must be provided.
 If the candidate is currently at another institution or has very recently arrived at Stanford, this assessment might be provided in comments in external referees' letters and/or in clinical evaluation forms from the candidate’s home institution.
 If the candidate has been providing clinical care at Stanford or one of Stanford’s affiliates, Clinical Excellence Survey responses should be obtained from Stanford colleagues using the Qualtrics Online CES.
 A Detailed Instruction Manual for CES can be found in the Guidelines: Long Form section of the Toolbox.